Market Research: Dreaded Chore, a Powerful Tool

 Selecting a Product

-When attempting to import a product (really the opposite of exporting), you most likely have an import product in mind.
+When attempting to import a product (the opposite of exporting), you most likely have an import product in mind.
 You must learn everything there is to know about the product and the overseas market before you can begin the import process.
 If you were its creator, how would you improve it?
 Find a manufacturer and suggest product improvements to turn a mediocre product into something slightly ahead of its time.
-That's how it works.

 Market Research Project